-With semi-auto packers, you will not be able to reach the highest possible speed as the setups will be manual, but you gain an unparalleled level of versatility and leverage high flexibility.
+With semi-automatic packers, you will not be able to reach the highest possible speed as the setups will be manual, but you gain an unparalleled level of versatility and leverage high flexibility.

 Now, let’s be a little more specific:

-These folder-gluer packers are designed in a modular way so that you can add modules that allow you to increase the packing speed of more complex boxes.
+Semi-auto packers are designed in a modular way so that you can add modules that allow you to increase your packing speed when it comes to more complex boxes.
 Some of those modules include:

 These additional modules could altogether add an extra $10,000 to $80,000 CAD.

-Unlike most companies, we will do as much or as little as our clients need.
+Unlike most companies, we do as much or as little as our clients need.

 In other words, although our machines are standardized, we are not exclusive from a technical standpoint.
 We will customize and tailor solutions based on your production reality.